purebordem/Cres-Svelte-Tron/README.md

 ## Deploying to a Touch Panel
 *Note - Only specific Crestron touch panels support HTML/JS/CSS based GUIs.
 The firmware must also be up to date.*

 There are several ways to build and deploy to a Crestron touch panel.
-The easist to use the `ch5-dev` script.
+The easist is to use the `ch5-dev` script.
 This will auto-build the app, package it using [@Crestron/ch5-utlities](https://www.npmjs.com/package/@crestron/ch5-utilities), and deploy it to a specified touch panel.
 This script will also provide live reloading, building, and deployment.
 The app will also be accessible on [localhost:5000](http://localhost:5000).

 First, go to the `package.json` file and change the host name in the following scripts to your panel's IP address...